Ownership & Task Lifecycle Redesign

 Ownership redesign

-Role: Interaction UX Designer | Channels: chat, telephony | Constraints: SLA stability, RBAC, auditability
+Role: Product - UX Designer | Channels: chat, telephony | Constraints: SLA stability, RBAC, auditability

 350+

-Migrating supports to a secure in‑house
+Migrating service lines to a secure in‑house

 CRM - without SLA regression